maximo-ale/ecommerce-api/README.md

 ### Order Management
 - Create orders from cart
 - View order details & history
-- Admin can see all orders and update states
+- Admin can see all orders and update status

 ### Coupons
 - Admin can create discount coupons